The $q$-immanants and higher quantum Capelli identities: Introduction

-However, the central elements of $\U_q(\gl_n)$ playing the main role in the quantum analogue of the Capelli identity of \cite{nuw:qa} do not belong to the subalgebra $\U^{\circ}_q(\gl_n)$.
-In fact, the center of this subalgebra is smaller than that of $\U_q(\gl_n)$; it is isomorphic to the algebra of symmetric polynomials $\CC[q^{2\ell_1},\dots,q^{2\ell_n}]^{\Sym_n}$; see e.g. \cite{jw:cr}.

-On the other hand, a quantum version of the representation of $\gl_n$ in differential operators for the reflection equation algebra was given by Gurevich, Pyatov and Saponov~\cite{gps:bw}.
+A quantum version of the representation of $\gl_n$ in differential operators for the reflection equation algebra was given by Gurevich, Pyatov and Saponov~\cite{gps:bw}.
 Elements of $\U^{\circ}_q(\gl_n)$ are represented by those of the {\em braided Weyl algebra} and the corresponding $q$-analogues of the Capelli identities associated with row and column Young diagrams were produced in \cite{gps:mc}.

-We will rely on the Schur--Weyl duality between $\U_q(\gl_n)$ and the Hecke algebra $\Hc_m$ to introduce the {\em $q$-immanants} $\SSb_{\mu}$ as elements of the center of $\U_q(\gl_n)$ parameterized by the Young diagrams $\mu$ with at most $n$ rows.
-The elements $\SSb_{\mu}$ are contained in the subalgebra $\U^{\circ}_q(\gl_n)$.
-We show that they form a basis of the center of $\U^{\circ}_q(\gl_n)$ and their Harish-Chandra images coincide with the classical Schur polynomials (Theorem~\ref{thm:qimman} and Corollary~\ref{cor:basis}).
-The elements $\SSb_{\mu}$ are defined as the constant terms of the $q$-{\em immanant polynomials} $\SSb_{\mu}(z)$ and we show that, at special values of $z$, the images of these polynomials in the braided Weyl algebra take a factorized form thus yielding $q$-analogues of the higher Capelli identities (Theorem~\ref{thm:capelli} and Corollary~\ref{cor:imimman}).
+We will rely on the Schur--Weyl duality between $\U_q(\gl_n)$ and the Hecke algebra $\Hc_m$ to introduce the {\em $q$-immanant polynomials} $\SSb_{\mu}(z)$ by the equivalent formulas \eqref{imm} and \eqref{immsa} below, where they are written in terms of a standard $\mu$-tableau $\Uc$, but they only depend on $\mu$ as shown in Theorem~\ref{thm:qimman}.
+The coefficients of the polynomials $\SSb_{\mu}(z)$ are contained in the subalgebra $\U^{\circ}_q(\gl_n)$ and they are central in $\U_q(\gl_n)$.
+We show that for any fixed value of $z$, as $\mu$ runs over diagrams with at most $n$ rows, the elements $\SSb_{\mu}(z)$ form a basis of the center of $\U^{\circ}_q(\gl_n)$, and their Harish-Chandra images coincide with the factorial Schur polynomials (Theorem~\ref{thm:qimman}).

+The Harish-Chandra images of the constant terms $\SSb_{\mu}(0)$ are the classical Schur polynomials, thus implying that the constant terms coincide with the central elements provided by a general construction of Drinfeld~\cite{d:ac} and Reshetikhin~\cite{r:qh} based on the universal $R$-matrix; see also Etingof~\cite[Thm~1]{e:ce}.

+We will set $\SSb_{\mu}=\SSb_{\mu}(z)$ for $z=(q-\qin)^{-1}$ and call these elements the $q$-{\em immanants}.
+This term is justified by the fact that the limit value of $\SSb_{\mu}$ as $q\to 1$ coincides with Okounkov's quantum immanant $\SSb_{\mu}$ for $\gl_n$ \cite{o:qi}.
+Moreover, the images of the $q$-immanants $\SSb_{\mu}$ in the braided Weyl algebra take a factorized form thus yielding $q$-analogues of the higher Capelli identities (Theorem~\ref{thm:capelli} and Corollary~\ref{cor:imimman}).
+In the limit $q\to 1$ we recover the identities for $\gl_n$ along with the Harish-Chandra images of the quantum immanants given in \cite{o:qi} and \cite{oo:ss}; see Corollary~\ref{cor:hci}.